marioanticoli/piece_table/README.md

 This structure allows virtually infinite undo/redo, as long as we can keep the complete list of changes.

+If a change is attempted when there unapplied changes (result of applying `PieceTable.redo` or `PieceTable.redo!`) it will return an error.

 ## Usage

 ```elixir